travlr-archived/CodeDepot/README.rst

 system.
 The term Component-based Programming (CBP) is coined here for the purpose of a enlisting a stronger emphasis on components over that of data flow as it is for FBP.

-The concepts fundamental to FBP (autonomous blackbox components loosely coupled via lazy linkage) can be easily considered at the various phases of the compilation stack prior to execution.
-Essentially, what this means is that we can remove the constraints from that of each component needing to be its own execuation process or thread, yet still be most loosely coupled.
+The concepts fundamental to FBP (autonomous black-box components loosely coupled via lazy linkage) can be easily considered at the various phases of the compilation stack prior to execution.
+Essentially, what this means is that we can remove the constraints from that of each component needing to be its own execution process or thread, yet still be most loosely coupled.
 We can redefine components to that of a virtual model that can then be implemented by encompassing